Number Of Migrant Deaths In Mediterranean Fell In 2018

 According to the IOM, 4,503 migrants died across the world in 2018.
 No region saw as many deaths as the Mediterranean.

-But total crossings to Europe has fallen by 90 percent since its peak in 2015, according to the European Commission.
+But total crossings to Europe have fallen substantially since they peaked in 2015, according to the European Commission.
 In October of that year alone, more than 200,000 migrants arrived by sea or land.